The concern with healthy eating is increasingly present in people's lives, and reading food nutrition labels is an important part of this process.

 Additionally, Loomos offers an ingredient analysis function, highlighting substances that may be harmful to health.

-The app also provides healthier product suggestions as alternatives.
+The app also provides suggestions for healthier products as alternatives.

 3. Nutritional Table (Android and iOS)

-The Nutrition Table app is a useful tool for anyone who wants to know more about the foods they consume.
+The Nutritional Table app is a useful tool for anyone who wants to know more about the foods they eat.

-It allows users to search for nutritional information on a wide variety of foods, from fruits and vegetables to processed products.
+It allows users to search for nutritional information on a wide variety of foods, from fruits and vegetables to processed foods.

-Additionally, the app offers a calorie calculator, which helps you monitor your daily calorie intake.
+Additionally, the app offers a calorie calculator, which helps you track your daily calorie intake.

-The Nutrition Table is a simple and effective option for those who want to keep more detailed control of their diet.
+The Nutritional Table is a simple and effective option for those who want to keep more detailed control of their diet.

 4. MyFitnessPal (Android and iOS)

-Although o MyFitnessPal While it's best known for its calorie and activity tracking functions, it also has an excellent tool for reading nutrition labels.
+Although MyFitnessPal Although it is best known for its calorie and activity tracking features, it also has an excellent tool for reading nutrition labels.

-Users can scan food barcodes and get detailed information about their composition.
+Users can scan the barcode of food and get detailed information about its composition.

-The application has a vast database and is capable of recognizing a wide variety of products, facilitating data entry.
+The application has a vast database and is capable of recognizing a wide variety of products, making data entry easier.

-Additionally, MyFitnessPal offers meal planning and macronutrient tracking features, making it a popular choice among those who want to track their diet more precisely.
+Additionally, MyFitnessPal offers meal planning and macronutrient tracking features, making it a popular choice among those who want to more accurately track their diet.

 5. Yazio (Android and iOS)